Jeanine Tesori: Career

 Tesori was the artistic director of a concert series of Off-Broadway musicals, "Encores!
 Off-Center".
 The July 2013 season included The Cradle Will Rock, I'm Getting My Act Together and Taking It on the Road, and Violet.
 It was also in this role that Tesori recruited Jake Gyllenhaal to play Seymour in the 2015 Encores! production of Little Shop of Horrors.

 Tesori's opera The Lion, The Unicorn, and Me premiered with the Washington National Opera at the Kennedy Center in December 2013.
 The libretto is by J. D. McClatchy, based on the children's book by Jeanette Winterson and was directed by Francesca Zambello.

 The English version of three songs in the 2016 Tokyo DisneySea stage show Out of Shadowland were written by Tesori.
 They were sung in Japanese by pop singer Angela Aki.

 With book and lyrics by David Henry Hwang, Tesori's new musical Soft Power began performances at the Ahmanson Theatre in Los Angeles in May 2018 and at San Francisco's Curran Theatre in June.
 The musical opened Off-Broadway at the Public Theater on September 14, 2019, directed by Leigh Silverman.
 The musical was named a 2020 Pulitzer Prize for Drama finalist.

 In July 2019, she premiered her opera Blue, with libretto by Tazewell Thompson, at the Glimmerglass Festival in Cooperstown, New York.
 The opera concerns the issue of African American boys having become a prime target of police brutality in the United States.

 In December 2021, her new musical, Kimberly Akimbo, with book and lyrics by David Lindsay-Abaire opened at the Linda Gross Theater in Manhattan.
 It won Best Musical at the Drama Desk Awards, Lucille Lortel Awards, and Outer Critics Circle Awards.
 It transferred to Broadway in fall 2022, with previews beginning on October 12, and an official opening on November 10.
 She and Lindsay-Abaire won the Tony Award for Best Original Score (making Tesori the first female composer to win that award twice) and the show itself won Best Musical.

-In October 2023, Tesori's new opera Grounded opened at the Kennedy Center in Washington DC.
-The Kennedy Center's publicity summarizes the opera as "Jess is a hot shot F-16 fighter pilot, an elite warrior trained for the sky.
-When an unexpected pregnancy grounds her, she’s reassigned to the “chair force” to control drones in Afghanistan from the comfort of a trailer in Las Vegas.
-Mezzo-soprano Emily D'Angelo stars as a pilot and mother shaken into a downward spiral as her separation between career and home crumbles.
-What price is inflicted upon the operator of a lone drone in a blue sky?"
-The libretto is by George Brant, based on his play.
-The premier is a co-production with the Metropolitan Opera who originally commissioned the piece, and it will start their 2024–2025 season.
+In October 2023, Tesori's opera Grounded opened at the Kennedy Center in Washington DC.
+It is a co-production with the Metropolitan Opera who originally commissioned the piece, and will start their 2024–2025 season.

 Personal life

-She lives with her child, Siena, in Manhattan.
-Tesori is divorced from Siena’s father, Michael Rafter, an arranger and conductor.
+Tesori married arranger and conductor Michael Rafter on September 30, 1994, in Italy.
+As of 2008, they lived with their child in Manhattan.
+By 2016, the couple had gotten divorced.